 Yet the Greek myth also relates that Ouranos was overthrown by his son Kronos (Time), who castrated his father with a scythe.
-The revolutionary’s utopian vision is emasculated by its subjection to the temporal order.
+The primordial sky god's vision is emasculated by its subjection to the temporal order.
 The Greek Kronos became the Roman Saturn and bears a resemblance to the Judaeo-Christian Satan.
 Satan can temporarily cut down the Son of God, but he will rise again.

 Finally, I turn to the contemporary marketplace.

 New Age spiritual practices are drawn from a mutiracial, multireligious matrix.

 Whoever goes to a yoga class is involved.
 So too is anyone introducing feng shui into their house.
 To “receive Reiki” during a massage, or “crystal healing” means certain involvement.
 So does getting a Tarot reading.
 White martial artists emulating Bruce Lee are plying now-universalised Oriental techniques.
 New Age spirituality runs through many popular books - through fiction like The Da Vinci Code and the Celestine Prophecy; through quasi-scientific non-fiction like Deepak Chopra.
 And it all comes from world faith traditions.
 Deepak Chopra is a Western-trained endocrinologist who is reviving ancient Vedic teachings he received through Maharishi Mahesh Yogi - the same Maharishi who inspired the Beatles.